rikkarth/rikkarth_workshop/README.md

 This landing page will be made utilising as many cool technologies as possible.
 It currently fashions HTML, CSS, Javascript and an industry standard animation library called GSAP.

-Through the power of animation I plan to make this website one page only enabling the user to navigate through it via the power of interactive dynamic mechanisms.
+Through the power of animation I plan to make this website one page only, enabling the user to navigate through it via the power of interactive dynamic mechanisms.